 Minimum Minimum

 Lot Area Shore

 (sq. ft.)
 Frontage (ft.)

-40,000 200
+Residential, per dwelling unit 40,000 200

-60,000 300
+Governmental, Institutional or 60,000 300

-• • • •

-40,000 200
+Commercial, per principle structure Public and Private Recreational Facilities 40,000 200

-Lot Area (sq. ft.)
-40,000 60,000

 - 8.N.2.
 Land below the normal high-water line of a water body or upland edge of a wetland and land beneath roads serving more than two (2) lots shall not be included toward calculating minimum lot area. - 8.N.3.
 Lots located on opposite sides of a public or private road shall be considered each a separate tract or parcel of land unless such road was established by the owner of land on both sides thereof after September 22, 1971. - 8.N.4.
-A minimum width of any portion of any lot within one hundred (100) feet horizontal distance, of the normal high-water line of a water body or uplandedge of, a wetland shall be equal to or greater than the shore frontage requirement for a lot with the proposed use. - 8.N.5 If more than one residential dwelling unit, principal governmental, institutional, commercial or industrial structure or use, or combination thereof, is constructed or established on a single parcel, all dimensional requirements shall be met for each additional dwelling unit, principle structure, or use.
+A minimum width of any portion of any lot within one hundred (100) feet horizontal distance, of the normal high-water line of a water body or uplandedge of, a wetland shall be equal to or greater than the shore frontage requirement for a lot with the proposed use. - 8.N.5 If more than one residential dwelling unit, principal governmental, institutional, commercial or industrial structure or use, or combination thereof, is constructed or established on a single parcel, all dimensional requirements shall be met foreach additional dwelling unit, principle structure, or use.

-8.O Principal and Accessory Structures
+8.0 Principal and Accessory Structures

-All new principle and accessory structures shall be set back at least one hundred (100) fee, horizontal distance, from the normal high-waterline of great ponds and rivers, and seventy-five (75) feet, horizontal distance, from the normal high-water line of other water bodies, tributary streams, or upland edge of wetlands.
+All new principle and accessory structures shall be set back at least one hundred (100) fee, horizontal distance. from the normal high-waterline of great ponds and rivers, and seventy-five (75) feet, horizontal distance, from the normal high-waterline of other water bodies, tributary streams, or upland edge of wetlands.
 In the Resource Conservation District, the setback requirement shall be two hundred and fifty (250) feet, horizontal distance, except for structures, parking spaces for other regulated objects specifically allowed in that district in which case the setback requirements above shall apply.